electheo/CTF-writeups/PicoCTF/EVEN RSA CAN BE BROKEN???/writeup.md

 - The text is converted to hexadecimal byte sequences based on the character encoding (typically UTF-8).
 - This sequence of hexadecimal numbers is combined by the computer to create one very large sequence of bits which can be represented as a single decimal.
 I believe this is what we're seeing.

 Therefore in order to undo this encoding, we need to define a number of bytes we will return from the sequence.
 Then, we can use the python integer method .to_bytes() to convert an integer into a sequence of `x` bytes in the big-endian format.
-Lastly, now that we have our bytes sequence.
-We can decode these bytes using pythons bytes .decode() method and specifying the characterset utf-8.
+Lastly, now that we have our bytes sequence, we can decode these bytes using pythons bytes .decode() method and specifying the characterset utf-8.

 ```
 def decimal_to_ascii(decimal_input: int) -> str: